 Meet your driver for a private transfer to Edinburgh.

 Gleneagles Hotel (5*) is one of the world’s most coveted 5 star resorts, and is a member of The Leading Hotels of the World.
-Set in 850 acres of Perthshire countryside, it is home to three of the top Scottish Championship Golf Courses (and will host the Ryder Cup in 2011), has the only PGA National Academy, and a wide range of exhilarating outdoor leisure activities.
+Set in 850 acres of Perthshire countryside, it is home to three of the top Scottish Championship Golf Courses, has the only PGA National Academy, and a wide range of exhilarating outdoor leisure activities.
 Throughout the hotel you will find the finest comfort – from the elegant restaurants to the luxury bedrooms and the calming environment of the spacious new destination spa by ESPA (voted Spa of the year by Conde Nast in 2010).
 The hotel has 232 spacious guest bedrooms, including a variety of luxury suites to suit all needs, tastes and desires.